Fort Lesley J. McNair

-Fort Lesley J. McNair is a United States Army post located on the tip of Greenleaf Point, the peninsula that lies at the confluence of the Potomac River and the Anacostia River in Washington, D.C.
+Fort Lesley J. McNair, also historically known as the Washington Arsenal, is a United States Army post located on the tip of Buzzard Point, the peninsula that lies at the confluence of the Potomac River and the Anacostia River in Washington, D.C.
 To the peninsula's west is the Washington Channel, while the Anacostia River is on its south side.
-Originally named Washington Arsenal, the fort has been an army post for more than 200 years, third in length of service, after the United States Military Academy at West Point and the Carlisle Barracks.
+The fort has been an army post for more than 200 years, third in length of service, after the United States Military Academy at West Point and the Carlisle Barracks.
 The fort is named for General Lesley James McNair, who was killed in action by friendly fire in Normandy, France during World War II.

 History

 Early history

 The military reservation was established in 1791, on about 28 acre at the tip of Greenleaf Point.
 Major Pierre Charles L'Enfant included it in his plans for Washington, the Federal City, as a significant site for the capital defense.
 On L'Enfant's orders, Andre Villard, a French follower of Marquis de Lafayette, placed a one-gun battery on the site.
 In 1795, the site became one of the first two United States arsenals.

 An arsenal first occupied the site, and defenses were built in 1794.
 However, the fortifications did not halt the invasion of British forces in 1814, who burned down many public government buildings in Washington, D.C., during the War of 1812.
 Soldiers at the arsenal evacuated north with as much gunpowder as they could carry, hiding the rest in a well as the British soldiers came up the Potomac River after burning the Capitol.
 About 47 British soldiers found the powder magazines they had come to destroy were empty.
 Someone threw a match into the well, and "a tremendous explosion ensued," a doctor at the scene reported, "whereby the officers and about 30 of the men were killed and the rest most shockingly mangled."

 The remaining soldiers destroyed the arsenal buildings, but the facilities were rebuilt from 1815 to 1821.
 Eight buildings were arranged around a quadrangle and named the Washington Arsenal.
 In the early 1830s, four acres of marshland were reclaimed and added to the arsenal.
 A seawall and additional buildings were constructed.
 Between 1825 and 1831, the Washington Arsenal penitentiary, which was constructed adjacent to the main arsenal buildings, had a three-story block of cells, administrative buildings, and a shoe factory for teaching prisoners a trade.
 In 1857, the federal government purchased additional land for the site.
 By 1860, the arsenal had used one of the first steam presses, developed the first automatic machine for manufacturing percussive caps, and experimented with the Hale Rocket.
 A large civilian workforce manufactured ammunition at the arsenal, and the site included a large military hospital.